Portugal

 Topics

-Within the Ministry of Agriculture (MA), the Directorate-General for Food and Veterinary (DGAV) is in charge of coordinating legislation, preparing bills and the multi-annual national control plan.
+Within the Ministry of Agriculture and Maritime Affairs (MAM), the Directorate-General for Food and Veterinary (DGAV) is in charge of coordinating legislation, preparing bills and the multi-annual national control plan.
 It is also responsible for the implementation of food safety controls for food of animal origin.
-Most activities in the area of food safety and food inspections are supervised by the MA.
+Most activities in the area of food safety and food inspections are supervised by the MAM.

-The MA's work extends beyond the field of food safety to include, for instance, plant health, animal health, animal welfare and biocides.
-The National Institute for Agrarian and Veterinarian Research (INIAV) is subordinate to the MA.
+The MAM's work extends beyond the field of food safety to include, for instance, plant health, animal health, animal welfare and biocides.
+The National Institute for Agrarian and Veterinarian Research (INIAV) is subordinate to the MAM.
 The INIAV contains several National Reference Laboratories in its structure, pursuant to Regulation (EC) 882/2004.

 Activities